 Research and articles

-Articles and papers
+Articles

 In Building an inclusive community of mathematical inquiry, Hollie Walton and Andrew Blair argue that inquiry classrooms are equitable classrooms.